edoardovincenzi/RegEx/README.md

 U --Ungreedy

-## Single character
+## Single character or string
+You can search a single character or a string.
-You can search a single character.
+You can search a string, but in deep, you will search every single character about your string. was => char w next, char a next, char s.
-Remember that Regex expression are case sensitive.
+Remember that Regex expressions, for default, are case sensitive.

-/r/
+/r/ or /was/

+## Special character

+. --Every character include spacing, tab ecc

+^ --Starting text or if expression flag ( m ) was able, every starting headed line.

+$ --Ending text or if expression flag ( m ) was able, every ending headed line.

+| --Is similar OR math

+. --Escape character

+? --Zero or one occurrence

+! --Zero or more occurrence

+\+ --One or more occurrence